Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 ## Introduction

-Programming code is about using computers to solve problems.
+Writing code is about using computers to solve problems.
 Often, this initial problem will be too complex for us to solve in one attempt.
 In order to begin solving these problems, we need to practice breaking down a problem.

 ## Vocabulary and Synonyms